vajira1/AWAN-MD/README.md

 -----------

-`✠ HOW TO DEPLOY SILENT-SOBX-MD ON WORKFLOWS FREE GITHUB WATCH VIDEO ✠`
+`✠ HOW TO DEPLOY AWAN-MD ON WORKFLOWS FREE GITHUB WATCH VIDEO ✠`

 -------------